platformsh/platformsh-docs/sites/friday/src/get-started/here/make-changes.md

 {{% vendor/cli %}} environment:url --primary
 ```
 {{< note title="Warnings" theme="warning">}}
-If your environment is inactive, you need to [activate it](/environments/deactivate-environment.md#reactivate-an-environment) first, using the following:
+If your environment is inactive, you need to [activate it](/environments/deactivate-environment.md#reactivate-an-environment) first, using the following command:
 ```bash {location="Terminal"}
 {{% vendor/cli %}} environment:activate
 ```